logista/btsite/_posts/2015-07-31-using-the-jekyll-package-in-atom.md

 ---
 layout: post
-title: "Build Errors using the `jekyll` package in Atom"
+title: Build Errors using the `jekyll` package in Atom
-excerpt: "`atom-runner` does something to my Atom environment that gets lost when it's taken away, and `jekyll` uses whatever it is."
+excerpt: `atom-runner` does something to my Atom environment that gets lost when it's taken away, and `jekyll` uses whatever it is.
+tags: [website, jekyll, atom]
+date: 2015-07-31
 ---

 <!-- Writing this in preparation for opening an issue on the `jekyll` package. -->